 When considering a new carpet, there are a number of materials to choose from.
 The most popular carpets are manufactured from either: nylon, polypropylene, polyester, acrylic and wool.
 Each offer a variety of benefits depending on your style preference, usage and budget.
 Here is a kick starter guide to determining if wool carpet is best for you!

-Wool sustains its original color over years of wear and cleaning.
+Wool carpets sustain their original color over years of wear and cleaning.
 The molecular structure of wool accepts dye very well and locks it in.
+Wool fiber’s protein-based chemical makeup readily accepts dyes and locks in the color for superior intensity and color fastness.
 This characteristic allows wool carpeting to be available in a wide range of colors and patterns, which accommodates subtle variation in shades to achieve a high level of aesthetic appeal.
-Wool fiber’s protein-based chemical makeup readily accepts dyes and locks in the color for superior intensity and color fastness.

 Wool has a natural coating that resists water-based stains, which make up the majority of common spills.
 Spot removal is uncomplicated if spills are dealt with immediately.
-Wool fiber has an overlapping structure (which looks and acts like roof shingles).
+One of the great benefits of wool fiber is its overlapping structure, which looks and acts like roof shingles.
 This helps repel dirt and liquids by shielding the inner part of the fiber.
 It also helps hold the dirt and spilled liquids near the top of the surface of the carpet giving you a better opportunity to clean the carpet successfully.